Genetic recombination: (+)ssRNA

+In the Picornaviridae, which includes the enteroviruses (including the poliovirus), RNA recombination appears to be a major driving force in determining genome architecture and the course of viral evolution.
 When replicating its (+)ssRNA genome, the poliovirus RNA-dependent RNA polymerase (RdRp) is able to carry out recombination.
 Recombination appears to occur by a copy choice mechanism in which the RdRp switches (+)ssRNA templates during negative strand synthesis.
-Recombination by RdRp strand switching also occurs in the (+)ssRNA plant carmoviruses and tombusviruses.